-TASK 1: PROGRESS IN MAINTAINING AND IMPROVING THE GEODETIC INFRASTRUCTURE in the recommendations in Precise Geodetic Infrastructure: National Requirements for a Shared Resource (NRC, 2010).
+TASK 1: PROGRESS IN MAINTAINING AND IMPROVING THE GEODETIC INFRASTRUCTURE

+The committee's first task was to summarize progress and future aspirations for maintaining and improving the geodetic infrastructure, as detailed in the recommendations in Precise Geodetic Infrastructure: National Requirements for a Shared Resource (NRC, 2010).
 The geodetic infrastructure includes the measurement systems and facilities that allow continuous collection of data at the reference points that define the terrestrial reference frame, as well as international geodetic services that play a role in the measurement systems or produce enabling data sets or models.
 Four complementary measurement techniques are used to define the reference frame parameters (origin, orientation, and scale), with each technique bringing specific strength to the reference frame definition: